rayfin-ucsd/CSE151AGroupProject/README.md

 This project aims to explore the "U.S. Government Revenue Collections" dataset from Kaggle, and use it in supervised machine learning models to predict future revenues.

-The data give insights to where the federal revenues come from, how much of it comes from tax contributions or national services, etc. A good prediction of future revenues compared to budget spending in a given year can help the government address the federal deficit.
+The data give insights to where the federal revenues come from, and how much come from tax contributions or national services, etc. A good prediction of future revenues compared to budget spending in a given year can help the government address the federal deficit.

+We hypothesize that certain categories and channel types, as well as the date of collection affect the net revenue amount collected.

 ## B. Figures